elevy99927/Jenkins-k8s/Final-Exam/README.md

 ### Step 6: Docker Image Management
 13. Create a Dockerfile for a basic application (e.g., nginx with custom `index.html`)
 14. Build the image via Jenkins pipeline
-15. Push the image to DockerHub
+15. Push the image to DockerHub.

 **Deliverables:**
 - Dockerfile in `jenkins/` folder
 - Image pushed to DockerHub under your user